This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 Men With Cerebral Palsy

-If you are not looking to conceive a child, it’s important for both men and women with cerebral palsy to use contraception or take other measures to prevent pregnancy.
+If you are not looking to conceive a child, it’s essential for both men and women with cerebral palsy to use contraception or take other measures to prevent pregnancy.
 Remember, cerebral palsy does not affect a person’s ability to have children.
 Other factors, such as infertility, can cause conception problems, but infertility is not a symptom or associated condition of cerebral palsy disorder.